enkidevs/curriculum/lua/roblox-studio/properties-i/brick-color-ii.md

 -- Change BrickColor through a color's associated number. partVariable.BrickColor = BrickColor.new(23)

--- Change BrickColor through a color's rgb values.
+-- Change BrickColor through a color's RGB values.
 Must be from 0 to 1 however. partVariable.BrickColor = BrickColor.new(0.1, 0.2, 172)
 ```
 > The specific names of every color can be found in the **Learn More** section.